Active Design, Physical Activity and Health

 Sidewalk area

+Sidewalk area percentage.
 Sidewalks are important for commuting, businesses, and physical activity.
-Greater sidewalk area can contribute to a safer pedestrian environment, support vibrant business districts and can foster social interaction among residents.
+More sidewalk area contributes to a safer pedestrian environment, supports vibrant business districts and can foster social interaction.

 Walking distance to a park